1. Gambling in a casino

 - Never give out your private information (if they push, hang up!)

-- Stay updated with the latest information at Bank Negara Malaysia’s website
+- Stay updated with the latest information on Bank Negara Malaysia’s website

 - Make a police report ASAP (if you fall to their scheming ways or know someone who’s doing this)

 At a glance, it might seem that you don’t have much power to fight this - you do.
-If you somehow find any company that does all this thing, you should stop supporting them as they don’t need your money - they’ve made more than enough!
+If you somehow find any company that does all these things, you should stop supporting them as they don’t need your money - they’ve made more than enough!

 Be careful, everyone!